-‘Express burials’ raise suspicions, fears that Nicaragua is hiding a coronavirus tragedy
+‘Express burials’ raise fears that Nicaragua is hiding a coronavirus tragedy

 Outside hospitals, though, the reality is different: desperate families seeking information about their relatives, hearses driving away with bodies.

-Then there are the “express burials,” documented in cellphone videos shared on social media, and in local news reports.
+Then there are the “express burials,” documented in cellphone videos shared on social media and in local news reports.

 Late last month, a 57-year-old government worker was quietly interred in Managua, after dying of what was classified as cardiogenic shock, a heart problem.

-The burial was so swift that “they put him in the coffin in his hospital gown,” said the man’s daughter, who spoke on the condition of anonymity for fear of reprisals.
+The burial was so swift that “they put him in the coffin in his hospital gown,” said the man’s daughter, who spoke on the condition of anonymity for fear of reprisal.
 “At 5 in the morning they buried him without his family present.”

 A group of 600 Nicaraguan doctors and other health professionals signed a letter late last month calling on the government to impose social distancing, suspend classes in schools and provide protective equipment for health personnel.
 Ortega and his wife, Vice President Rosario Murillo, have not responded.
 They have also not appeared in public since April.

-Meanwhile, the hospitals are filling with mysterious cases of severe respiratory disease.
+Meanwhile, the hospitals are filling with mysterious cases of a severe respiratory disease.

 Sheridan reported from Mexico City.